DinisCruz/Book_Hacking_Portugal/content/Portuguese-hacking-service.md

 The important question is _"Do we want to do something about this, or be hit by the cross-fire?"_ If we do not consider this question, and address the huge skills shortage in cyber/app security that exists in Portugal, we will pay a heavy price.

-As attackers become more sophisticated, they will gravitate to countries and companies with weaker defences, since these take longer to ramp up their security when an attack occurs.
+As attackers become more sophisticated, they will gravitate to countries and companies with weaker defenses, since these take longer to ramp up their security when an attack occurs.

 ## Portuguese hackathon league

 In the same way that we have a national football league, Portugal should organize and host regular hackathons [Hackathons](https://en.wikipedia.org/wiki/Hackathon), as part of a new, national, hackathon league.

 The Portuguese hacking teams should go to DefCon, and they should be sponsored by Portuguese government and business.
 These teams should be a source of national pride.

 The best way to learn is to solve a problem from a variety of angles, using a variety of technologies.